 The assessor shall obtain the test files in DICOM format.

-Lung tumor data is obtained from the Cancer Imaging Archive by searching for the Coffee-break subset of the RIDER Lung CT Dataset at (https://public.cancerimagingarchive.net/ncia/login.jsf). >>
+Lung tumor data is obtained from the Cancer Imaging Archive by searching for the Coffee-break subset of the RIDER Lung CT Dataset at (https://public.cancerimagingarchive.net/ncia/login.jsf).

+<<We will not publish the Technically Confirmed Profile without replacing this dataset, so we don't have the problem of algorithms training on the test set.
+Consider adding at least a couple of single timepoint liver studies to segment multiple times.
+And/or get Ehsan to generate some known truth images. >>

 The test files represent 31 cases, with two time points per case, each with one target tumor to segment.
 The target tumor is identified in terms of its x/y/z coordinates in the dataset.
 The list of target tumors and coordinates are provided in file: (???)